LibertasSpZ/adcompile/README.md

 # adcompiler

- This is an autodifferentiation parser and compiler as implementation of the PLDI submission ``On the Principles of Quantum Differential Programming Languages".
+ This is an autodifferentiation parser and compiler as implementation of the code-transformation in the following paper:

+*Shaopeng Zhu, Shih-Han Hung, Shouvanik Chakrabarti, and Xiaodi Wu.
+On the Principles of Quantum Differential Programming Languages.* [manuscript](https://www.cs.umd.edu/~xwu/papers/q_diff_pl.pdf), 2019.

 It computes and prints the multiset of differential programs given an original parameterized quantum program, then prints the size of the multiset.

 To run the compiler, issue the command